-Finally, although physical security isn't a main topic of this book, it's worth noting that many physical security incidents arise from angry people coming into the work-place-whether spouses, former employees, or customers.
-Alarm systems should be able to cope with incidents that occur during the day as well as at night.
+Finally, although physical security isn't a main topic of this book, it's worth bearing in mind that many physical security incidents arise from angry people coming into the workplace - whether spouses, former employees or customers.
+Alarm systems should be able to cope with incidents that arise during the day as well as at night.

-10.2.6 Lessons Learned
+10.2.6 Lessons learned

-You might be wondering why a book that's essentially about security in computer systems should spend several pages describing burglar alarm systems.
+The reader might still ask why a book that's essentially about security in computer systems should spend several pages describing burglar alarm systems.
 There are many reasons.

-Dealing with service denial attacks is the hardest part of many secure system designs.
-And, as the bad guys come to understand system-level vulnerabilities, it's also often the most important.
+• Dealing with service denial attacks is the hardest part of many secure system designs.
+As the bad guys come to understand system level vulnerabilities, it's also often the most important.
 Intruder alarms give us one of the largest available bodies of applicable knowledge and experience.

+$^{^{1}}$ I used to wonder, back in the days when I was a banker, whether two bad men who practiced a bit could cut both cables simultaneously.
+I concluded that the threat wasn't worth bothering about for bank branches with a mere \$100,000 or so in the vault.
+Our large cash processing centers were staffed 24 by 7, so the threat model there focussed on dishonest insiders, hostage taking and so on.
-The lesson that one must look at the overall system-from intrusion through detection, alarm, delay and response-is widely applicable, yet increasingly hard to follow in general-purpose distributed systems.

-The observation that the outermost perimeter defenses are the ones that we'd most like to rely on, but also those on which the least reliance can be placed, is also quite general.

-The trade-off between the missed alarm rate and the false alarm rate is a pervasive problem in security engineering.

-There are some subtleties though where we can learn from the alarm business.
-For example, some U.S. airport X-ray machines use false alarm insertion to ensure that alarm systems and personnel stay effective: they insert an image of a gun or bomb about once per shift.
-Staff are graded continually on their error rates.

-Failure to understand the threat model-designing for Charlie and hoping to keep out Bruno-causes many real-life failures.
-It's necessary to know what actually goes wrong, not just what crime writers think goes wrong.

-And, finally, we can't just leave the technical aspects of a security engineering project to specialist subcontractors, as critical stuff will always fall between the cracks.
+- The lesson that one must look at the overall system from intrusion through detection, alarm, delay and response is widely applicable, yet increasingly hard to follow in general purpose distributed systems. - The observation that the outermost perimeter defenses are the ones that you'd most like to rely on, but also the ones on which the least reliance can be placed, is also quite general. - The trade-off between the missed alarm rate and the false alarm rate is a pervasive problem in security engineering. - There are some subtleties though where we can learn from the alarm business.
+For example, some US airport X-ray machines use false alarm insertion to ensure that alarm systems and personnel stay effective: they insert an image of a gun or bomb about once per shift.
+Staff are graded continually on their error rates. - Failure to understand the threat model designing for Charlie and hoping to keep out Bruno causes many real life failures.
+It's necessary to know what actually goes wrong, not just what crime writers think goes wrong. - And finally, you can't just leave the technical aspects of a security engineering project to specialist subcontractors, as critical stuff will always fall down between the cracks.

-In addition to these system-level lessons, there are a number of other applications where the experience of the burglar alarm industry is relevant.
-I already mentioned improvised explosive devices; in a later chapter, I'll discuss tamper-resistant processors that are designed to detect attempts to dismantle them and destroy all their cryptographic key material by way of an alarm response.
+As well as these system-level lessons, there are a number of other applications where the experience of the burglar alarm industry is relevant.
+We already mentioned improvised explosive devices; in a later chapter, we'll discuss tamperresistant processors which are designed to detect attempts to dismantle them and destroy all their cryptographic key material by way of an alarm response.